 Tell us a little about your family.

-I grew up in a supportive Christian family to whom I’ve stayed super close.
+I grew up in a supportive Christian family, whom I’ve stayed super close.
 I met Brian, my best friend/husband, 20 years ago at Washington State University (WSU).
 We currently live in

 Tragedy struck not long ago when my mom died after a three-and-a-half-year battle with a super rare and aggressive lymphoma.
 We miss her every day but are comforted by the fact that she’s in Heaven as well as our new addition to our family—our beagle, Charlie.
 He’s such a funny, cheerful guy.